openpnp/openpnp/How-Does-a-Pick-and-Place-Work?.md

 ## Motor Drivers

 Motor drivers take a variety of low voltage, low current inputs, usually digital, and convert them to (sometimes) high voltage, high current outputs to drive the motor.
 We talked about step and direction a bit above, and that is the most common type of motor driver used for CNC.
-Motor drivers can be incredibly complex, incorporation PID control, encoder reading, tuning, and switching of massive voltages and currents.
+Motor drivers can be incredibly complex, incorporating PID control, encoder reading, tuning, and switching of massive voltages and currents.